ewackerbarth1/Buoy_Data/README.md

 Once the database is configured, we add data to it using the UpdateSwellDB.py script.
 We use the same script to update the real-time and historical data for our desired stations.
 Here is an example call to UpdateSwellDB.py:

-`python UpdateSwellDB.py --bf ExampleBOI.txt`
+`python UpdateSwellDB.py --bf buoy_files\ExampleBOI.txt`

 Provided the database is updated, we can set the `--db` flag on our analysis scripts in order to query the database for station data instead of the NDBC webpage.
 For example:

-`python PlotWvhtDistributions.py --bf ExampleBOI.txt --lat 32.96 --lon -117.23 --db`
+`python PlotWvhtDistributions.py --bf buoy_files\ExampleBOI.txt --lat 32.96 --lon -117.23 --db`

 ## Example Visualizations